 - Brownie Box camera, pictures of black and white of family

 - Old camera my dad used to use

 - Good memories

 - I am glad there is still plastic what would you do without it.
 One of the best inventions!

 - Found the session really interesting.
 Made me think of things I used to use.

 - Light switch took me back to my childhood

 - Memories of yesterday

-- My husband had soap dish which he kept first aid kit in when we went on holiday
+- My husband had a soap dish which he kept his first aid kit in when we went on holiday

 During the visit to Haviland Springers Club we had the opportunity to engage and listen to participants about the benefits of attending social groups.
 One particular participant spoke about how ‘memories and talking about the past stay with you and you don’t forget them, even if you don’t remember what you did the day before.’
 They also went on to talk about the fact that the group offers a way of connecting with other old people today explaining that they didn’t go out much like the youth of today.
 ‘I didn’t go out last night or last weekend so have nothing to talk about which I have done recently, but can talk about the past.’